Baby development at 9-10 months: what’s happening

 - Read together: you can develop your baby’s imagination by reading, talking about the pictures in books and telling stories.
 These activities also help your baby to understand language and learn to read as they get older.

-- Encourage moving: moving and exploring help your baby build muscle strength for more complex movements like pulling to stand and walking.
-If your baby is crawling, you could try getting down on the floor and crawling around with them or playing a game of chasey.
+- Encourage moving: moving and exploring builds your baby’s muscle strength for more complex movements like pulling to stand and walking.
+If your baby is crawling, you could try getting down on the floor and crawling around with them or playing a game of crawling chasey.

 Parenting a 10-month-old